 Santa Elisabetta

-the Town of the Guastanella’s Castle
+the Town of Monte Keli and Guastanella Castle

 recommended visit time